 Nobody knows everything there is to know about business.

-Whether you’re looking for collaboration to expand your knowledge of new areas, or someone to partner with for a piece of content or a campaign, you’re on the right track to grow your business and industry relationships.
+Whether you’re looking for a collaboration to expand your knowledge of new areas, or someone to partner with for a piece of content or a campaign, you’re on the right track to grow your business and industry relationships.

 Collaboration opportunities come down to relationships with other people — if you’re a people person, or attend networking events, you may have noticed collaboration opportunities informally popping up everywhere, completely organically.